bemyeyes/bemyeyes-docker-mautic/README.md

 This image e.g. installs the AWS SES plugin.
 Check the latest commits to see what custom patches we have.

+## Patches

+Be My Eyes Mautic is patches in two ways:

+- By editing the Dockerfiles (apache and fpm) in this repository.
+- By Editing Mautic source code and producting patch files with `git format-patch`.
+These patch files are applied during the image build phase.

+#### Why old style patch files are used instead of making a local bme fork of the mautic git repository?

+When the patches are kept minimal they most likely apply to future versions of Mautic too.
+This means updating Mautic doesn't become hard.
+With patch files it can be still done by just changing the MAUTIC_VERSION in the dockerfile.

 ## New image building

 Login (if necessary):